|

 Museo de Arte Popular

-A popular art museum for those interested in learning about this type of art.
+A popular art museum for those interested in learning about this Peruvian traditional art.

 Museo Municipal de Arte Contemporáneo